 The report reveals that some countries still struggle to control infectious diseases, while others face a greater threat from chronic lifestyle-related diseases such as cardiovascular disease, diabetes, respiratory disease and cancer.
-Progress is being
+Progress is being made in other areas, such as improvements to health services, vaccination and skilled birth attendance coverage, and in increasing access to improved drinking-water and sanitation.
+However, the impact of the coronavirus disease (COVID-19) pandemic threatens such achievements and has exposed significant health inequities in the Region.

 In addition, large data gaps continue to hamper the monitoring of progress and finding of solutions to accelerate progress towards achieving the health-related SDG targets.
-Good reliable data on health, health risks, access to services and health outcomes are crucial for informing decision-making and knowledge translation.
+Good reliable data on health, health risks, access to services and health outcomes are crucial for informing decisionmaking and knowledge translation.
 Building on existing partnerships at the national, regional and global level, WHO will continue to invest in strengthening health information systems, identify trends and promote evidence-based policy dialogue to support the acceleration of progress.